 The client has requested a separate value for the water treatment and city hall building.
-The overall value of the improvements and land are reconciled at \$187,000, rounded to \$190,000.
-The final value estimate is based on the replacement cost per engineer and the underlying land value estimated reconciled at \$12,000.

-The market value of the underlying land associated with the retired lagoon is reconciled at \$73,000.
+The overall value of the improvements and land are reconciled at \$162,534, rounded to \$165,000.
+The market value reflects \$103.00/SF of gross building area.
+The reconciled value of the city hall and water treatment property is allocated from the reconciled value of the water delivery system assuming the potential buyer would not acquire this component of the asset.
+The fair market value of the water treatment facility assuming the city retains this component is therefore calculated as follows: